Charleroi Photography Museum Belgium, Wallonia-Brussels, Architecture Image

 INTRODUCTION

-Charleroi Museum of Photography, cornerstone of the architectural policy of the Ministry of the Frenck-speaking Community Wallonia-Brussels
+Charleroi Museum of Photography, cornerstone of the architectural policy of the Ministry of the Frenck-speaking Community Wallonia-Brussels.

 Architecture, as a reflection of lifestyle and identity, is characterised by its constant presence in the everyday life of each citizen.
 It is enshrined in history and constitutes our common cultural heritage.
 In this respect, it affects us all and forms a mode of artistic expression that should be recognised as such.
 But if architecture is undoubtedly the result of an act of creation driven by a designer, it is primarily generated on demand.
 The owner is thus seen as a founder, in consultation with users present and future.
 He must define, in addition to any requirements or programmes, the meaning and values he intends to convey through the emergence of a building.
 Architecture can no longer be considered a mere commodity but must be recognised as an artistic and intellectual contribution to a project.
 A project which demonstrates a strong sense of purpose to live, work, entertain, educate, discover, assemble, administrate etc., while interacting with its natural, built and social environment and exhibiting a determined modernity.
 The Charleroi Museum of Photography is implementing a perfect example of such a citizen-driven project, working with the Museum Directors, the local population and the Commune of Charleroi to reflect on development of the area around the site.

 Owners and public sponsors in particular are urged to recognise the cultural and personal values inherent to the act of building.
-Our actions and cultural policies must reflect education and respect for a quality built environment.
+Our actions and cultural policies must reflect education and respect for a quality-built environment.
 Philosopher to our architectural policy is the MAC (Musée des Arts Contemporains du Grand-Hornu – Grand-Hornu Museum of Contemporary Arts) while our guide is undoubtedly the Service des Infrastructures Culturelles [Cultural Infrastructure Service], which manages 55 sites in Belgium and abroad (cinemas, cultural centres, libraries…and the Charleroi Museum of Photography).
 Through the publication of a collection of books entitled Visions.
 Architectures Publiques [Visions.
-Public architecture], one of which will feature the Museum and all of which will be translated into English, through the European Forum for Architectural Policies, where it plays an active role, and through the establishment of the Cellule Architecture [Architecture Group] (2007), the Minsitry of the French-speaking Community Wallonia-Brussels intends to develop an architectural policy of the highest possibly quality.
+Public architecture], one of which will feature the Museum and all of which will be translated into English, through the European Forum for Architectural Policies, where it plays an active role, and through the establishment of the Cellule Architecture [Architecture Group] (2007), the Minsitry of the French-speaking Community Wallonia-Brussels intends to develop an architectural policy of the highest possible quality.

 Jacques Lange,